-Practices is evaluated in a systematic manner. social con ch is required to integrate into normal business pports good decisionmaking.
-Documentation of systemic approach: rating systems, checklists, databases, etc. --- ---
+1.5 Supplier compliance with Code of Labour Practices is evaluated in a systematic manner.
+Yes A systemic approach is required to integrate social compliance into normal business processes, and supports good decisionmaking.
+Documentation of systemic approach: rating systems, checklists, databases, etc. 2 0 -- ----- -- --- --- --- --